-This year, I would like to kickoff the Christmas craft with this beautiful and elegant Poinsettia Napkin Ring.
-Red never fails to represent Christmas.
-These crochet red poinsettia napkin rings will sure brings the holiday atmosphere into your house.
+This year, I would like to kick off the Christmas craft with this beautiful and elegant Poinsettia Napkin Ring.
+Red is always the right choice to represent Christmas.
+These crochet red poinsettia napkin rings will surely bring the holiday atmosphere into your house.
 Your guests will be so pleased to be invited over for an exquisite dinner during the festival.

 ch = chain

 sc = single crochet

 slst = slip stitch

 1a, 1b, 1c, etc… = picture numbering of the step by step photos

 Poinsettia flower Pattern (in American terms)